-The Office for Women hosts the State Aboriginal Women's Gatherings which are an initiative that provides an opportunity for Aboriginal and Torres Strait Islander women to come together to talk about issues which affect their lives in a culturally supportive environment.
+The Office for Women hosts the State Aboriginal Women's Gatherings which are an initiative that provide an opportunity for Aboriginal and Torres Strait Islander women to come together to talk about issues which affect their lives in a culturally supportive environment.

 Having Gatherings in specific locations enables Aboriginal women who live in those locations to attend and to ensure a local community focus.
 The Office for Women acknowledges the importance of ongoing engagement with Aboriginal women in this state and believes that Gatherings in regional and remote areas will allow more Aboriginal women to engage with the Office.
 The opportunity to travel and meet with women in their own communities enables the Office for Women to hear from those living in communities about their issues and experiences; to exchange information; and develop further communication links between metropolitan and regional based women within South Australia.